Save $1 with Theraflu

 A separate study published in CHEST found that chicken soup in particular is the comfort food go-to for helping alleviate cold symptoms.
 That’s because homemade chicken soup can slow down white blood cell movement, so they stay concentrated in the area of infection in the body, helping it to recover more quickly.
 The warm liquid in the soup can also help relieve congestion.
 Vegan or vegetarian?
 Try swapping out the chicken for tofu and using a vegetable-based broth as your base.

 Increase your vitamin C.

-Research published in the Cochrane Database of Systematic Reviews found while daily vitamin C intake can’t prevent a cold, increasing vitamin C intake at the beginning of experiencing cold symptoms may help treat it and is more likely to do so for someone under physical stress — such as athletes and those living in very cold climates.
+Research published in the Cochrane Database of Systematic Reviews found while daily vitamin C intake can’t prevent a cold, increasing your vitamin C intake at the onset of common cold symptoms may help treat it, especially for those experiencing physical stress — such as athletes and people living in very cold climates.
 There are many foods that have high vitamin C levels aside from oranges, such as peppers, guava, kiwi, broccoli, and kale.

 Add some honey to your hot beverage.

 Honey has been shown to have antibacterial, anti-inflammatory, and antioxidant properties, and studies suggest certain kinds of honey may even act as a cough suppressant for some people.
 Add some honey to your favourite herbal tea or to a glass of warm water with lemon for a tasty and effective at-home remedy.
 The warm liquid will also help loosen your mucus and decrease congestion.
 Keep in mind that honey should never be given to young children.2